 The service seeks feedback from service users of how confidential they felt the service to be.

 This policy will be reviewed annually by the York SENDIASS Steering Group.
-Any Amendments should be agreed and recorded in the minutes of the meeting.
+Any amendments should be agreed and recorded in the minutes of the meeting.